May 4, 2022

 Will students be required to wear face masks or follow other protocols while abroad?

-We all have a shared responsibility to one another and must do own part to mitigate COVID-19 risks while abroad.
+We all have a shared responsibility to one another and must do our own part to mitigate COVID-19 risks while abroad.
 For this reason, ISA participants are required to follow all COVID-19 specific rules (e.g., use of face masks, observation of social distancing measures and limitations on gatherings) established by local, state and federal governments, and any rules established by attractions, sites, and service providers (e.g., host universities, housing, airlines, hotels, restaurants, etc.).
 Additionally, students will have to wear face masks when participating in any ISA-sponsored activity.
 We encourage students to research their destination prior to travel and understand local guidelines.
 Prior to arrival, ISA will also advise students with more specific information about their host city and expectations related to COVID-19.

 Will students need to quarantine once arriving to their program location?